NaughtyChas/SCIE-Pastpapers/README.md

 > There will be no more updates on this repository.
 All of the issues will be marked as closed soon.

 > [!NOTE]
-> Be organized!
-Browse this repository with a sorted view in Github Projects.
+> Browse this repository with a sorted view in Github Projects for better experience.

-This is a personal repo for recording done past papers of SCIE.
+This is a personal repo for recording past papers of SCIE.

 Pastpaper status are recorded in issues.